cphill11/readme-generator/newReadme.md

 ## Installation
-blab
+npm, inquirer

 ## Usage
-poker
+time saver

 ## License
-Apache
+MIT
+Licensed software establishes the rights of all parties involved with the software, including: the author, the provider, and end users.
+Licenses protect intellectual properties by limiting the liability of the vendor and limiting what other parties can do with covered software code.

 ## Contribution
-do eeet
+NONONONONONOONO

 ## Tests
-all of them
+LMAO

 ## Questions

-If you have any questions, please contact me through email at bloob or through github at .
+If you have any questions, please contact me through email at blurb or through github at BOB.